wpswings/pdf-generator-for-wp/readme.md

 > Note:  Get [**WordPress PDF Generator Pro**](https://wpswings.com/product/pdf-generator-for-wp-pro/?utm_source=wpswings-pdf-pro&utm_medium=wpswings-github-page&utm_campaign=pro-plugin)

-###  See What Quebec Preppers is Saying about PDF Generator For WordPress
+###  See What  What Hospicall  is Saying  about PDF Generator For WordPress

-> PDF generator is a very good product that will facilitate the export of articles in pdf version. [**See PDF Generator Case Study**](https://wpswings.com/case-studies/quebec-preppers/?utm_source=wpswings-pdf-case-study&utm_medium=pdf-github-page&utm_campaign=pdf-case-study)
+>Yes!
+I really love the solution and would recommend it to other of my customers.
+Great tool. [**See PDF Generator Case Study**](https://wpswings.com/case-studies/hospicall/?utm_source=wpswings-pdf-case-study&utm_medium=pdf-github-page&utm_campaign=pdf-case-study)

 ###  DOCUMENTATION OF PREMIUM VERSION